cltl/ma-communicative-robots/projects/think_aloud/README.md

 ## Prerequisites

 1. An x86 machine running Windows 10 or a Unix-based OS
 1. Python 3.7 or higher.
-Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system Python.
+Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up the system Python.
 1. `pip install -r requirements.txt`

 ## Evaluation